status-im/nim-drchaos/README.md

 This is only necessary for destructor-based types. `mutate`, `default` and `==` must also be defined.
 `drchaos/common` exports read/write procs that assist with this task.

+### Dos and don'ts

+- Don't `echo`  in a fuzz target as it slows down execution speed.
+- Prefer `-d:danger` for maximum performance, once you have a crash you can always recompile with `-d:debug`.
+- You could compile without sanitizers, AddressSanitizer slows down by 2x, but it's not recommended.

 ### What's not supported

 - Polymorphic types, missing serialization support.